thenexthub/Codira/docs/ABI/TypeLayout.rst

 Class Layout
 ~~~~~~~~~~~~

-Swift relies on the following assumptions about the Objective-C runtime,
+Codira relies on the following assumptions about the Objective-C runtime,
 which are therefore now part of the Objective-C ABI:

 - 32-bit platforms never have tagged pointers.
 ObjC pointer types are